vslavik/bakefile/docs/tutorial.rst

 directory.
 In this case you can use ``submodule`` keyword to include the sub-bakefiles.

-..
-FIXME: but then deps doesn't work!

 Assorted Other Options
 ^^^^^^^^^^^^^^^^^^^^^^

-..
-TODO: console vs GUI Windows programs?
+Under Windows, console and GUI programs are compiled differently.
+By default, Bakefile builds console executables.
+You can change this by setting the ``win32-subsystem`` property to ``windows``.

-Under Windows, standard C run-time library headers as well as Platform SDK headers are compiled differently depending on whether ``_UNICODE`` and ``UNICODE`` macros, respectively, are defined or not.
+Another Windows-specific peculiarity is that standard C run-time library headers as well as Platform SDK headers are compiled differently depending on whether ``_UNICODE`` and ``UNICODE`` macros, respectively, are defined or not.
 By default, Bakefile does define these macros but you can set ``win32-unicode`` target property to ``false`` to prevent it from doing it.

 .. [*] So no meaningful tabulations or backslashes for line continuation.